pachyderm/docs/content/2.5.x/reference/helm-values/pachd.md

     serviceAccount:
       create: true
       additionalAnnotations: {}
-      # name sets the name of the worker service account.
-Analogous to
-      # the --worker-service-account argument to pachctl deploy.
+      name: "pachyderm-worker"  # sets the name of the worker service account; analogous to --worker-service-account argument to pachctl.
-      name: "pachyderm-worker" #TODO Set default in helpers / Wire up in templates
   rbac:
-    # create indicates whether RBAC resources should be created.
-    # Setting it to false is analogous to passing --no-rbac to pachctl
+    create: true # indicates whether RBAC resources should be created; analogous to --no-rbac to pachctl
-    # deploy.
-    create: true
 ```
 {{% /wizardResult %}}